toohighonthehog/RJAutoMover/installer/README.txt

     ScanIntervalMs: 60000
     IsActive: true
     FileExists: overwrite
-    LastModifiedMins: -60  # NEGATIVE = within last 60 minutes (recent only)
+    DateFilter: "LM:-60"  # Within last 60 minutes (recent only)

-CATCH-ALL RULES WITH EXTENSION: ALL
+CATCH-ALL RULES WITH EXTENSION: OTHERS
 ------------------------------------
 Problem: Want to move ANY old file from Downloads, not just specific types
-Solution: Use Extension: ALL with a date criteria (lowest priority)
+Solution: Use Extension: OTHERS with a DateFilter (lowest priority)

 FileRules:
   # Specific rules process FIRST